 Bonterre recognises that the children we work with are not responding to the formal sanctions at school and have adapted an approach that seeks to develop a child’s intrinsic self control.
 Full details are in our behaviour policy.

 Can you administer medication?

 If prescription medication needs to be administered, then we will need to know in advance.
-Our drug policy contains a form that must be completed by the parent/carer and the method by which medicine is to be handed over.
+Our drugs policy contains a form that must be completed by the parent/carer and explains how medicine is to be handed over.